-Similarly, if a county establishes the position of sergeant-at-arms, the board rules should provide guidance on the powers of the sergeant-at-arms.
-A sergeant-at-arms may be used to gather members for the start of a meeting, remove unruly members of the board or public as directed by the chair, notify board members or the public of special events or procedures, contact department heads, or distribute literature.
+sergeant-at-arms may be used to gather members for the start of a meeting, remove unruly members of the board or public as directed by the chair, notify board members or the public of special events or procedures, contact department heads, or distribute materials to board members relevant to agenda topics.

 A process and rules for removal of board officers should also be stated.
 A motion filed with the clerk, introduction of a resolution, majority versus two-thirds vote of the members, and cause such as inefficiency, neglect of duty, official misconduct or malfeasance in office are all points to consider.
-However, the attorney general opined that a board chair may be removed at will by a simple majority of the members.
+However, the attorney general's office opined that a board chair may be removed at will by a simple majority of the members and it is advisable that a county consider the same process for other board officers.
 The process for removal of committee officers or committee members, if allowed, should specify the responsible party - be it the board, board chair, or committee.